Skip to main content

 The kafka_sender is used to send data to a kafka topic.
 This is a high throughput operation.

-This uses node-rdkafka underneath the hood.
+This uses @confluentinc/kafka-javascript (librdkafka) underneath the hood.

 For this sender to function properly, you will need a running kafka cluster and configure this job with the correct topic and producer configurations.